Entropy Sentinel: Probing Entropy Traces for LLM Monitoring: Estimating OOD Accuracy on Verifiable STEM Tasks

+\textbf{Estimators.} We explore \emph{flexible} and monitoring-friendly ES configurations by varying classifier family (logistic regression, random forest, MLP), class balancing, isotonic calibration, and four nested feature subsets (17D, 10D, 3D, 1D).
+Together with the nine models and 385 groups, this yields over 160{,}000 configurations (more details in Appendix~\ref{sec:appendixsetup}).
+We also evaluate the established ATC method for OOD accuracy estimation \cite{garg2022leveraging}, itself an instantiation of Eq.~\ref{eq:domain_acc} (Section~\ref{sec:signatures}), though restricted to binary labels and thus inapplicable to the monitoring setting of Section~\ref{sec:exp2}.
+Since ATC operates on a single scalar, we instantiate it separately for each individual feature (Section~\ref{sec:features}), yielding 17 ATC variants.

+\textbf{Metrics.} For each held-out benchmark we report \textbf{MAE}, the mean absolute error between estimated and true accuracy, as is standard in OOD slice accuracy estimation \cite{garg2022leveraging}.
+We also report Pearson $r$, since agreement metrics for monitoring are widely reported for monitoring \cite{zheng2023judging, li2024llmsjudges}.

-\textbf{Implementation.} All LLMs are served with vLLM \cite{kwon2023efficient} (seed 42) with a maximum generation length of 2{,}048.
-Temperature 0.5 has been recommended for Shannon Entropy in \citep{kuhn2023semantic}.
-Classifiers are implemented in scikit-learn \cite{scikit-learn}; features are z-scored using training-group statistics.
-Further details for reproducibility are presented in the appendix \ref{sec:appendixprompts}.
+\textbf{Implementation} All LLMs are served with vLLM \cite{kwon2023efficient} (seed 42) with a maximum generation length of 2{,}048 tokens and temperature 0.5, as recommended for Shannon entropy estimation in \citet{kuhn2023semantic}.
+Classifiers are implemented in scikit-learn \cite{scikit-learn}, and features are z-scored using training-group statistics.

-\section{Results}
+\subsection{Results}

-\textbf{Research Questions.} We organize results around four questions: \textbf{(RQ1)} does the entropy-profile signal support cross-domain accuracy estimation? \textbf{(RQ2)} how does it compare with simple baselines? \textbf{(RQ3)} how sensitive is performance to which benchmarks are used for supervision? \textbf{(RQ4)} how sensitive is performance to estimator design choices (classifier family, calibration, balancing)?
+\textbf{Research Questions.} We organize results around four questions: \textbf{(RQ1)} does a monitoring-compatible configuration support OOD accuracy estimation? \textbf{(RQ2)} how does it compare to ATC? \textbf{(RQ3)} how sensitive is estimation quality to which benchmarks provide supervision? \textbf{(RQ4)} how sensitive is it to estimator design choices (classifier family, calibration, balancing, feature subset)?

-\paragraph{RQ1: Accuracy estimation under deployment-plausible defaults.} We first report two training configurations chosen \textit{a priori} for plausibility rather than tuned for best score.
-Results here use a random forest correctness estimator trained with class balancing and isotonic calibration on \textbf{Extremes} (GSM8K + OlympiadBench), spanning elementary-to-competition difficulty, and \textbf{Intermediate} (MATH + SciBench) Table~\ref{tab:apriori_results} and Figure~\ref{fig:all_model_results} report cross-domain accuracy estimation quality.
+\textbf{RQ1: Accuracy estimation under deployment-plausible defaults.} We report results for two training groups chosen \textit{a priori} to reflect plausible supervision strategies rather than tuned for best score: \textbf{Extremes} (GSM8K + OlympiadBench), spanning the widest difficulty range, and \textbf{Intermediate} (MATH + SciBench), covering mid-range difficulty.
+Both use a random forest with class balancing, isotonic calibration, and the 10 entropy-distribution statistics, a configuration that could equally be trained as a regressor on judge scores.
+Table~\ref{tab:apriori_results} report estimation quality.